 For those with short attention spans, the TL;DR version of this post is we launched a game show called Jewish Geography Zoom Racing.
-New episodes stream live every Saturday night at 9 ET.
+New episodes stream live every Wednesday and Saturday night at 9 ET.

 A couple weeks ago, I saw this hilarious video segment from Katie Nolan’s ESPN show Always Late, where she and her friends competed to see who could get the most famous person they knew to join their zoom call:

 This segment was so fun to watch, and brought a continuous smile to my face seeing their joy every time a new person joined.

 Cut to: last week I was out for a run, and somehow I got to thinking about Jewish Geography.